zazuko/rdf-transform-graph-imports/README.md

 are removed and replaced with the imported graphs.
 The latter can also contain import statements which will be recursively resolved.

 It is required that all imports are absolute URIs in the upstream.
-If you parse document's yourself, make sure to provide a base IRI so that relative URIs are resolved correctly.
+If you parse documents yourself, make sure to provide a base IRI so that relative URIs are resolved correctly.
 The easiest way is to use the libraries as shown below.